 Federal employees covered by CSRS or FERS are eligible to contribute to the Thrift Savings Plan (TSP), a defined contribution plan similar to a 401(k).
 The TSP is administered by the Federal Retirement Thrift Investment Board, an independent agency of the U.S. government.
 For FERS-covered employees, the Smithsonian is required to match contributions of specified percentages of base pay.
 No matching contributions are made for CSRS-covered employees.
-The Smithsonian's expenses for the TSP were \$14.3 and \$14.2 in fiscal years 2022 and 2021, respectively.
+The Smithsonian's expenses for the TSP were \$15.1 and \$14.3 in fiscal years 2023 and 2022, respectively.

 Most Federal employees are also eligible to participate in the Federal Employees Group Life Insurance (FEGLI) Program.
 Participating employees can obtain basic term life insurance, with the employee paying two-thirds of the cost and the Smithsonian paying one-third.
 Additional coverage is optional, to be paid fully by the employee.
 The basic life coverage may be continued into retirement if certain requirements are met.
 OPM administers this program and is responsible for the reporting of liabilities.
-The Smithsonian's expenses recognized for the FEGLI were \$0.7 in fiscal years 2022 and 2021, respectively.
+The Smithsonian's expenses recognized for the FEGLI were \$0.7 in fiscal years 2023 and 2022.